 This is a unique ability that no other advertising method gives you.

-Combine your online and offline advertising
+Combining your online and offline advertising

-A. If you are a restaurant using food delivery apps you can use a QR code that sends people to your app profile to order
+Example 1 If you are a restaurant using food delivery apps you can use a QR code that sends people to your app profile to order

 Repeated pamphlet deliveries to your local area are a great mind share building tool.
 It is hard to compete with the ability to have your physical pamphlet coming to people’s home repeatedly with careful rest intervals between each drop.